-How Fitness Guru Massy Arias Prioritizes Self-Care Despite a Non-Stop Schedule
+How Fitness Guru Massy Arias Prioritizes Self-Care Despite a Nonstop Schedule

 As parents, we try to find balance.
 So, as a couple, you have to spend time.
 And as a family, you have to spend time.
 And as individuals, we have to spend time.
 So if I need a massage, Stefan [Williams] is with the baby.
 If he needs to destress and go bowling, I will have the baby.
 We really try to respect each other as individuals.

-On-The-Go Makeup
+On-the-Go Makeup

 I don’t leave the house without mascara on.
 My lashes are always on point because that makes me feel womanly.
 I really love to enhance certain features of my face.
-The entire line of Covergirl is what I’m using right now.
+The entire line of CoverGirl is what I’m using right now.
 The new Flourish by Lash Blast mascara is my go-to now.
 It used to be the Peacock Flare Mascara.
 I also do this thing where I outline my lips so that they look more sultry.
 I actually use eyebrow pencil to outline my lips and it’s sort of become a signature look.
 I love my nude lips because I do feel like my body is very loud.
 My tattoos are very loud.
 So I really like to keep things simple because my skin is at a great point right now, so I don’t try to do too much.
 I use a lot of coconut oil on my skin.
 I use jojoba oil to remove my makeup and black soap.
-I try not to wear too much makeup, even when I workout.
-But there’s times like if I look too tired, I put a little concealer underneath my eyes.
-The Vitalist Healthy Elixir Foundation, I use it as a tinted moisturizer.
+I try not to wear too much makeup, even when I work out.
+But there are times like if I look too tired, I put a little concealer underneath my eyes—the Vitalist Healthy Elixir Foundation.
+I use it as a tinted moisturizer.
 755 is the color that I use.

 MORE: 10 Absolute Best Sephora Products for Textured Hair